Three roles. One thread.

 EMA builds AI agents for the enterprise — sales, support, HR, the long tail of knowledge work.
 My job is to make sure those agents are trustworthy enough to ship.
 When I joined, there was no structured evaluation process for the 50+ agents in the pipeline.
 I built it.

-- CSM Frontier App: Built an internal full-stack app in Claude Code to fix the fact that nobody had a single view of live deals.
+Built an internal full-stack app in Claude Code to fix the fact that nobody had a single view of live deals.
 Designed the backend workflows for AI-powered data extraction and document upload, demoed to leadership, and shipped it.
-Now used by 20+ folks across GTM and Solution Architecture as the daily ground truth for deal tracking.
+Now used by 20+ folks across GTM and Solution Architecture.

-- 0 → 1 AI Launch: Designed and owned the end-to-end QA framework for the 50+ AI agents — defined evaluation criteria, set up the test harnesses, ran the regression sweeps.
+Designed and owned the end-to-end QA framework for the 50+ AI agents — defined evaluation criteria, set up test harnesses, ran regression sweeps.
 Directly unblocked the first public launch and supported closure of a key enterprise deal.

-- LLM Accuracy: Diagnosed consistent failure patterns in LLM outputs that were causing customer escalations.
+Diagnosed consistent failure patterns in LLM outputs causing customer escalations.
 Worked with engineering on targeted fixes — prompt tweaks, retrieval changes, agent routing logic.
-Improved accuracy by 20–30% and measurably reduced support load.
+Improved accuracy by 20–30%.

 Phenom